 The American Academy of Nursing's approximately 2,200 fellows are nursing leaders in education, management, practice and research.
 Fellows represent association executives; university presidents, chancellors and deans; state and federal political appointees; hospital chief executives and vice presidents for nursing; nurse consultants; and researchers and entrepreneurs.

-Each year, by awarding honorary fellowship in the Academy, AAN recognizes individuals in honor of their extraordinary contributions to nursing and health care who are not eligible for membership of a regular fellow.
+Each year, by awarding honorary fellowship, the Academy recognizes individuals in honor of their extraordinary contributions to nursing and health who are not eligible for membership of a regular fellow.
 Learn more about Honorary Fellows

 The Academy recognizes a small group of fellows as Living Legends in honor of their extraordinary contributions to the nursing profession, sustained over the course of their careers.
 Although these fellows have typically stepped down from the positions that they made their legendary contributions, their work continues to have a positive, ongoing impact on the profession.
 Learn more about Living Legends